kri6521/Fashion-recommender-system/README.md

 # Fashion-recommender-system

 ## Overview
-This Fashion Recommender System suggests similar fashion items based on a given image.
+This deep learning based project Fashion Recommender System suggests similar fashion items based on a given image.
 The system utilizes a pre-trained ResNet50 model for feature extraction from images and a K-Nearest Neighbors (KNN) algorithm to recommend the most similar items based on image embeddings.

 ## Features
 - Image Upload: Users can upload an image of a fashion item.